top of page

 Substance Abuse in Athletes

-Head Sports Life Coach® & CEO of Patterson Sports Ventures® and Mark R. Allen, MD, Peak Sports Psychiatry to hear about recognizing substance abuse in yourself or others, what causes addiction in athletes and how to treat it.
+Hear about recognizing substance abuse in yourself or others, what causes addiction in athletes and how to treat it.

 WINNING STRATEGIES: